 In certain circumstances, including without limitation the giving of a notice pursuant to Condition 14 (Dissolution Events) of the Conditions and the taking of action to enforce or realise any relevant Trust Assets or steps against the Trustee or the Kingdom under the relevant Transaction Documents pursuant to Condition 15 (Enforcement and Exercise of Rights) of the Conditions, the Delegate may (at its sole discretion) request the holders of the relevant Trust Certificates to provide an indemnity and/or security and/or pre-funding to its satisfaction before it takes actions on behalf of the holders of such Trust Certificates.
 The Delegate shall not be obliged to take any such actions if not indemnified and/or secured and/or pre-funded to its satisfaction.
-Negotiating and agreeing to an indemnity and/or security and/or pre-funded to its satisfaction.
 Negotiating and agreeing to an indemnity and/or security and/or pre-funding can be a lengthy process and may impact on when such actions can be taken.